bishtanuj/Data-Structure-Using-Python/Main/Programs/Stack/README.md

         - **Arrays**: Fixed-size arrays work well stacks.
         - **Linked Lists**: Dynamic implementation with no fixed size.
         - **Other Languages**: Stacks are available in C++, Java, Python and more.

+_Remember, stacks are like those neatly piled plates - orderly and efficient!_